 Certain Activities at Certain Times of Day

-We all perform better at certain tasks at certain times of day.
+We all perform better at certain tasks at certain times of the day.
 When do you have your best workouts?
 When do you do heads-down, creative tasks best?
 When do you do people interaction tasks best?
 When do you knock out emails most efficiently?
 When is it best for you to fall asleep and wake up?

 Do you schedule your day accordingly?
 Or do you let other people and the day’s events determine your schedule?
 Get proactive.

 It’s good to note that these times change over the course of your life.
 If I was particularly passionate about a creative project, I used to love to stay up late and work on it.
 Now, for whatever reason, that no longer works.
-Rather, I now tackle work like this early in the morning and mid afternoon.
+Rather, I now tackle work like this early in the morning and mid-afternoon.

-Just know that we all have best times of day to get certain types of tasks done.
+Just know that we all have personal-best times of day to get certain types of tasks done.
 If you can organize your day in harmony with your body’s preferred cycles, you will likely be happier and much more productive.